rfortherestofus/r-without-statistics/_book/introduction.md

 I use R, a tool for statistical analysis, but I don't use it for complex statistical analysis.
 I don't do machine learning.
 I don’t know what a random forest is.
 I’ve never even run a regression in R.

-[The only statistics in R are descriptive statistics](https://rfortherestofus.com/2018/12/descriptive-stats-r/).
+[The only statistics I do in R are descriptive statistics](https://rfortherestofus.com/2018/12/descriptive-stats-r/).
 Counts, sums, averages: they are the statistics that I do in R.

 For a long time, I felt like I wasn’t a “real” R user.
 Real R users, in my mind, used R for hardcore stats.
 I “only” used R for descriptive stats.